nzhang09/bios611/README.md

 ### Dockerfile:
-Note: `linux/amd64` in the dockerfile is needed for Mac M3 chip users.
-If you are a Windows user, you probably don't need this command.
+Note: `linux/amd64` in the dockerfile is needed for Mac M3 users.
+Windows users probably don't need this command.

 The Dockerfile contains the instructions to build a Docker image for this project, including the base image (i.e., rocker/verse), and instructions for installing additional R packages.
 After navigating to your working directory, you can build the docker container by running the line below.
 ```